Brighton hand Graham Potter new six-year deal after just six months at the helm

 Potter, assistant Billy Reid, first-team coach Bjorn Hamberg and assistant head of recruitment Kyle Macaulay, were given four-year contracts in March but have now signed extensions until 2025.

-Since replacing Chris Hughton in May, Potter's team have changed the style of play at the Amex Stadium, guided the Seagulls to a 12th-place finish last season and they are so far 13th in the table this term after 13 games.
+Since replacing Chris Hughton in May, Potter's team have changed the style of play at the Amex Stadium, guided the Seagulls to a 12th-placed finish last season and they are so far 12th in the table this term after 13 games.

 "We've been really pleased with the start Graham has made as head coach since joining us in the summer, and I'm delighted he and his staff have committed to these new long-term contracts," Brighton chairman Tony Bloom said.